rhalkyard/riscix-hccs/README.md

 - Willingness and ability to build Arculator from source.

+- Basic knowledge of RISC OS and old Unix.

 - `hccspart.py` from this repo.

 - `!Zap` and HCCS `!IDEMgr` RISC OS applications in your Arculator HostFS.